How to watch SpaceX attempt its 'most difficult launch ever' Monday night

 "This will be our most difficult launch ever," founder Elon Musk tweeted.

 SpaceX will attempt to land the side boosters on ground landing zones, and the center core on the Of Course I Still Love You droneship in the Atlantic Ocean.
+This will be the first time the side boosters have been reused in a Falcon Heavy launch -- so the stakes are relatively high.

-The center core for the previous launch in April landed successfully on the ship, but was a loss due to rough sea conditions.
-SpaceX hopes to bring it safely home this time.
+SpaceX will be hoping to avoid a repeat of Falcon Heavy's second flight in April, in which the center core landed successfully on the droneship, but was lost due to rough sea conditions.
+SpaceX hopes to bring it safely home this time but due to the orbital requirements of the Heavy's payloads this will be an extremely difficult capture, with the core landing on the droneship over 768 miles from shore -- further away than ever before.

 Originally published June 21.